-A Block's relationships to itself, to other Blocks and to other types of element help to describe the structure of a system, subsystem or component.
+A Block's relationships to itself, to other Blocks and to other

 The core Relationships used in modeling Blocks include:

 - Item Flow

 - Generalization

 - Part Association

 - Association

 - Association Block

 Block Definition diagrams are often the starting point for creating other diagrams, such as Internal Block diagrams, Parametric diagrams and Activity diagrams.
 Features that appear on the Block Definition diagram, such as Parts and Ports, typically form the basis for modeling in these other diagrams.
 Enterprise Architect's Synchronize Structural Elements feature can be used to populate Internal Block diagrams and Parametric diagrams using information from your Block Definition diagram.